derekwaters/derekwaters.github.io/_posts/2024-08-07-eda-for-eda.markdown

 Red Hat’s build of Apache Kafka, “streams for Apache Kafka” can either be deployed onto RHEL directly, or deployed in an OpenShift environment using the AMQStreams Operator (based on the [Strimzi](https://strimzi.io/) upstream project).
 The operator makes it really easy to quickly deploy a scalable, highly available Kafka cluster to get started with your Event-Driven Architecture.

 Both the cluster itself, and the topics available on the cluster, can all be specified as Kubernetes custom resources (CRs) which means you can deploy them using config-as-code and GitOps pipelines.

+For a VM-based deployment on RHEL, there is an [Ansible Collection](https://developers.redhat.com/articles/2023/09/20/automate-your-amq-streams-platform-ansible#deploy_amq_streams_with_ansible) available for AMQStreams to help automate your Kafka deployments.

 ## Connecting EDA to Kafka